CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ## Exercise 2: Explore Copilot for Data Flows

+In this exercise, you’ll use Microsoft Fabric Copilot to ingest, transform, and analyze data.
+You’ll load the Northwind dataset using Dataflow Gen2, then use Copilot in Power Query and notebooks to generate queries, summarize data, and create Python code, showcasing AI-assisted data analysis.

 Microsoft has integrated Copilot and other generative AI features into Fabric to introduce new ways for you to transform and analyze data, generate insights and create visualizations and reports.
 You must enable Copilot before you can use it.
 Copilot in Fabric is not available in all regions.
 In this activity, you will integrate Copilot for data analysis and visualization.

 ### Task 1: Ingest the dataset via Data Pipelines to Lakehouse File Section